Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Conclusion

 \section{Conclusion}

-In this study, we proposed alchemical metadynamics, which expanded the configurationally defined sampling space allowed in traditional metadynamics with an additional sampling direction.
-Alchemical metadynamics is most useful when the CV space is multidimensional.
-With the configurational bias, it encourages the system to escape from configurational metastable subspace that could have easily trap the system.
+In this study, we proposed alchemical metadynamics, which expanded the configurationally defined sampling space allowed in traditional metadynamics with an additional alchemical sampling direction.
+Alchemical metadynamics is most useful when the CV space is multi-dimensional, including both alchemical and configurational sampling.
+With the configurational bias, it encourages the system to escape from configurational metastable subspace that could have easily trapped the system.
 It retains the advantages of traditional alchemical free energy methods, but also enables higher flexibility in sampling rough free energy surfaces.

-With different test systems and alchemical processes, we showed that 1D alchemical metadynamics had at least comparable performance as expanded ensemble, and was able to accurately calculate the solvation free energy of an argon atom.
-We also showed that 2D alchemical metadynamics could eliminate the dependence of free energy calculations on the starting metastable state due to restricted configurational sampling in System 2.
-In System 3, we demonstrated that 2D alchemical metadynamics could accelerate the water exclusion by shortening its time scale approximately by a factor of 10.
-More importantly, the success in both Systems 2 and 3 manifests the usage of alchemical metadynamics in overcoming challenges that can frustrate traditional alchemical free energy methods that do not bias configurational CVs.
+With different test systems and alchemical processes, we showed that 1D alchemical metadynamics had at least comparable performance as expanded ensemble simulations, and was able to accurately calculate the solvation free energy of an argon atom.
+We also showed that 2D alchemical metadynamics could eliminate the dependence of free energy calculations on the starting metastable state due to restricted configurational sampling with system 2.
+With system 3, we demonstrated that 2D alchemical metadynamics eliminated the need to perform multiple Hamiltonian replica exchange simulations to estimate the relative methylation free energy of the adenosine systems and simultaneously reconstructed the free energy profile along the biased torsional angle.
+More importantly, the success in both Cases 2 and 3 manifests the usage of alchemical metadynamics in overcoming challenges that can frustrate traditional alchemical free energy methods that do not bias configurational CVs.
 We conclude that alchemical metadynamics is promising in enhancing sampling in challenging systems, such as highly flexible protein-peptide binding complexes, or protein-nucleic acid binding complexes.
 The method can be trivially combined with more sophisticated algorithms, such as path collective variable~\cite{branduardi2007b} tICA~\cite{m2017tica}, SGOOP~\cite{tiwary2016spectral}, RAVE~\cite{ribeiro2018reweighted}, or other similar machine learning methods~\cite{rohrdanz2011determination, sultan2018automated, mccarty2017variational, chen2018molecular, wang2019past, wehmeyer2018time}.